 For example, knowing that I’m actually feeling unsafe, I often find solutions like “talking it out with the person” or simply having a whiteboard session about my business’ direction was what I needed.

-In this way, I hope you too can consciously learn to take care of yourself and feel more safe within.
+In this way, I hope you, too, can consciously learn to take care of yourself and feel safer within.

 #4 – The mind alone cannot navigate every situation.
 We can also use the wisdom of the body.

 Everything we couldn’t process or heal in the past gets stored in our physical body.
-And simply using the mind (which is a small part of our body) to try and navigate problems will not be enough because the mind doesn’t consciously remember everything that happened to us : this is why there’s a whole other world to therapy called bottom-up healing techniques.
+Simply using the mind (which is a small part of our body) to try to navigate problems will not be enough because the mind doesn’t consciously remember everything that happened to us.
+This is why there’s a whole other world to therapy called bottom-up healing techniques.

 What exactly does it mean to use the wisdom of the body to deal with problems?